Nord-Trøndelag: Transport

 European Route E6 runs north–south throughout eastern part the county, partially as a motorway.
 This route runs from Stjørdal via Steinkjer and Grong to Nordland.
 Other important routes in the county include E14 between Stjørdal via Meråker to Sweden, and County Road 17 from Steinkjer via Namsos and Nærøy to Nordland.
 Both passenger and car ferries operate on the coast, and in Trondheimsfjord is the Levanger–Hokstad Ferry.
 Private road transport is dominant, as public transport is sparsely operated.
 The largest bus company is TrønderBilene.

 The Nordland Line is a railway that runs from Trondheim to Bodø, and it runs north–south through the county.
 South of Steinkjer, the Trøndelag Commuter Rail operates to Trondheim.
 There are also two other lines; the Meråker Line, part of the line between Trondheim and Stockholm runs from Stjørdal to Meråker and onwards to Sweden.
 The Namsos Line is purely used for freight and goes from Grong to Namsos.
 All the railways are unelectrified.
-Trondheim Airport, Værnes, Norway's third-largest airport is located in Stjørdal, and serves most major airports in Norway, as well as European destinations.
+Trondheim Airport, Værnes, Norway's third-largest airport is located in Stjørdal Municipality, and serves most major airports in Norway, as well as European destinations.
 There are two regional airports, Namsos Airport, Høknesøra and Rørvik Airport, Ryum.
 The Coastal Express ferry service calls at Rørvik.